-They are in particular order.
-Apart from these i enjoyed Haikyuu!
+They are in a particular order.
+Apart from these, I enjoyed Haikyuu!
 Beelzebub, Neon Genesis Evangelion, Konsuba , NANA, JOJO too

-And then there are the Naruto, One piece, attack On Tittan, Tokyo Ghoul etc.
+And then there are the Naruto, One-piece, attack On Titan, Tokyo Ghoul etc.

-Apart from anime my favorite manga for which I never bothered to check if they have an anime or have shitty anime are Tokyo Ghoul, TG: Re, Berserk, VagaBond, Kingdom, Vinland Saga.
+Apart from anime my favourite manga for which I never bothered to check if they have an anime or have shitty anime are Tokyo Ghoul, TG: Re, Berserk, VagaBond, Kingdom, and Vinland Saga.
 (You can check them out if you wish to.)

 Genres are a way for us stupid humans to group stuff together.
 BUT – and I will have to disagree with my boy Sheiku-Kun here – they are necessary.